VC-dimensions Between Partially Ordered Sets and Totally Ordered Sets: Abstract

 \section{Abstract}

-We say two partial orders on $[n]$ are compatible if there exists a partial order finer than both of them.
-Under the relation of compatibility, the set of all partial orders $\mF$ and the set of all total orders $\mG$ on $[n]$ can define a set family on each other by identifying an order as the set of orders that are compatible with it.
-In this note, we determine the VC-dimension of $\mG$ on $\mF$ by showing $\VC_{\mF}(\mG) = \lfloor\frac{n^2}{4}\rfloor$ for $n \ge 4$.
-We also prove $2(n-3) \le \VC_{\mG}(\mF) \le n \log_2 n$ for $n \ge 1$.
+We say that two partial orders on $[n]$ are compatible if there exists a partial order that refines both of them.
+This compatibility relation induces a natural set system structure between the collection $\mathcal{F}$ of all partial orders and the collection $\mathcal{G}$ of all total orders on $[n]$, where each order is associated with the set of orders compatible with it.